Diversity and inclusion: best practices for companies

 What if a company is not 100% inclusive?

-From our conversations with the local business community, we acknowledge that implementing change is rarely easy.
-For example businesses in heritage-listed shophouses are sometimes unable to implement wheelchair accessible entrances or restrooms.
-Conversely, for some business owners the decision on making structural changes are out of their hand because the landlord has the final say.
+From our conversations with the local business community, we acknowledge that diversity and inclusion best practices is rarely easy to implement.
+For example, businesses in heritage-listed shophouses are sometimes unable to install wheelchair accessible entrances or restrooms.
+For other business owners, the decision in making structural changes is out of their hands because the landlord has the final say.